mdxtoc/qtpi/docs/qtpi_description.md

 These restrictions, then, attempt to give you a language in which qbits are known only by a single name at any time.
 This simplifies the description of protocols, I believe, and it simplifies resource-checking, but it's really there for aesthetic reasons.

-It is also impossible to branch according to the state or identity of a qbit.
-(In unsimulated real life you couldn't ...)
+It is also impossible to branch according to the state or identity or equality of a qbit.
+(In unsimulated real life you couldn't ...).
+Likewise the identity or equality of a function.

   * **A channel is either `^qbit` or `^classical`**.